cerodell/fwf/README.md

 will include maps of high-resolution FWI-system indices and surface weather variables such as wind speed/ direction, temperature, and relative humidity

+---
+## Model structure

+`/bluesky/fireweather/` is the operational directory, its where the model code resides and where the forecast runs

+`/bluesky/archive/fireweather/` is the archive directory, it where copies of completed forecasts are stored.

+`/nfs/kitsault/archives/forecasts/WAN00CP-04/YYMMDD00/` is the WRF directory where the model pulls in `.nc` files
+- the model currently uses 4-km WRF 00Z but is adaptable to other domains.
+    - Youll first need to run `timezone.py` to generate a tzone_ds.zarr file (Note it takes awhile to generate ~3 hours)
+    - after it should run as per normal
+- `fwf/fwi/utils/ubc_fwi/fwf.py` contains the FWF class that does all the calculations.
+	- note FWF calls on function `read_wrf` in `fwf/fwi/utils/wrf/read_wrfout.py` this script compiles the `.nc` wrfout files into a compact `.zarr` file

+- `fwf/py/ubc_fwi/run.py` is the script that runs the model

+---
 #### Required packages

+`conda install -c conda-forge netcdf4`

 `conda install -c conda-forge dask`